igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 +++
 Categories = ["iOS", "Swift", "Xcode"]
 Description = "The iOS messaging application I work on features a context menu in the chat.
-You long-press any message in the chat and a context menu appears.
-This menu was originally implemented with the standard UIMenuController.
+You long-press any message in the chat and the context menu appears.
+This menu was originally implemented using the standard UIMenuController.
 The UIMenuController is an old-style iOS API that is hard to use and does not work very well.
-In some situation tapping its items just did not call the assigned selectors and the menu did not work."
+In some situations tapping its items just did not call the assigned selectors and the menu did not work."
 Tags = ["iOS", "Swift", "Xcode"]
 Keywords = ["iOS", "Swift", "Xcode"] author = "Igor Kulman"